-Lenders check your credit history when evaluating your loan application.
+Lenders check your credit history when evaluating your personal loan application.
 They prefer applicants with a good credit history.
-If your credit report shows negative marks, such as defaults or too much debt, then your application may be declined.
+If your credit history shows negative marks, such as defaults or too much debt, then your application may be declined.

 Lenders cannot reject your application because of your age, marital status, gender, religion, or race under the Equal Credit Opportunity Act (ECOA).

-How to Improve Your Chances of Securing a Loan Approval?
+How to Improve Your Chances of Getting a Loan Approval

 1. Increase Your Income

 If your income can be the reason your loan application gets declined, it can also help you secure approval.
 You don’t have to lie about your income on your application.
 There are things you can do to improve your income.

 Start a side hustle so that you’ll have another source of income.
 You can also ask for a raise at your job.
 Moreover, you must avoid changing jobs before you apply for a loan.
 You must keep a steady income for several consecutive months if you want lenders to see that you have a reliable source of income.